 Tom has been playing piano since he was four years old and it is definitely the instrument that helps him get closest to his soul.
 His current style of piano playing is a virtual gumbo of Jazz, Swing, Stride, New Orleans R &B, Blues and Boogie Woogie.
-Tom has worked both as a solo artist and in everything from a duo up to an 18-piece big band.
-A few years back he began playing solo in a great music and food venue called Chicky’s Fine Diner, in Westbrook, Maine.
+Tom has worked as a solo artist and in everything from a duo up to an 18-piece big band.
+Tom played solo at a great music and food venue called Chicky’s Fine Diner, in Westbrook, Maine.
 Though Chicky’s is now closed, Tom’s two years there, playing a beat-up old upright piano one or two nights a week, got him back in touch with his love of all different styles of American piano playing.
 He dug into his blues roots, his love of stride and bebop jazz, and the deep funk of the piano music from New Orleans.
-Chicky Stolz of the fabled Chicky’s Fine Diner said – “Tom was our piano player, he set the tone.
+Chicky Stolz said – “Tom was our piano player, he set the tone.
 The dude smokes the keys – he’s got battery acid in his veins…”

 Tom had this to say about his piano playing…